coolshaurya/Database-Quotes-JSON/README.md

-Database Quotes JSON, JSON file with more than 5000+ famous quotes Some example using jQuery on how to work on this JSON quotes file
+JSON file with more than 5000+ famous quotes.
+Below there are some example, using jQuery, on how to work with this file.

 ```javascript
 //return array of all quotes with 12 words max